 At the end of the gathering I give a ride home to his best girlfriend — the one I’m fond of — and she says, “You broke up with him, now give him the time to heal.”

 “I just don’t know where to put my love for him.
 It’s choking me.”
 I cry and cry in her arms.

 Do grief and physical pain come in waves because you’d die if they were constant?

 I take photographs of myself when I’m crying.
-I’m fascinated by this broken person that’s crept out, this wet, gasping, splattered person who’s at the same time stronger than me, maybe somehow holds her chin higher than me.
+I’m fascinated by this broken person that’s crept out, this wet, gasping, splattered being.
 All that water.
-How they lighten the eyes, like they’re either reflecting a fire or hiding it just behind the irises.
+How it lightens the eyes.

 Nobody likes it when you openly love yourself.

 They don’t recognize self-fascination as a product of self-detachment.
 They don’t realize you always live outside yourself like an unsheltered, unloved muskrat, stalking yourself — the pretty person who smiles a lot, but only around other people.